USEPA/CMAQ/DOCS/Release_Notes/aero7_overview.md

 All gas-phase semivolatiles use species-specific wet and dry deposition surrogates.

-Note that underscores are no longer used in species names in any aerosol or nonreactives namelist (e.g., SV_ISO1 is now SVISO1 in the non-reactives namelist (NR*.nml)).
+Note that underscores are no longer used in species names in any aerosol or nonreactives namelist.
+For example, SV_ISO1 is now SVISO1 in the non-reactives namelist (NR*.nml).

 ### Improvements in consistency
 The explicit monoterpene organic nitrate SOA from Pye et al. (2015) originally